 This applies to directors who file accounts themselves, and companies who use third party agents or accountants to file their annual accounts.

 The move to filing accounts by software only will be phased in over the next 2 to 3 years.
-We’ll share the timetable for the roll-out of software-only filing soon.
+We’re preparing a timetable for the roll-out of software-only filing, and we’ll make sure all companies are provided with an extensive notice period ahead of the changes coming in.

-Most companies can make the change now as software is already available.
-There are many software providers who offer a range of accounting packages to prepare and file accounts.
+Most companies, however, can make the change now as software is already available.
+There are many software providers who offer a range of accounting packages to prepare and file accounts – you can find software for filing company documents.

 Most types of accounts can be filed using software, depending on the functionality of the software package you’re using.
-We’re working with software companies to develop a solution for complex package accounts, which are currently filed on paper.
+We’ll soon introduce a digital solution for complex package accounts, which are currently filed on paper.

-Software-only filing supports the goal of a fully digital filing service and helps to meet our organisational priority to prevent economic crime and bring the UK in line with international best practice.
+Software-only filing supports our goal of a fully digital filing service and helps to meet our organisational priority to prevent economic crime and bring the UK in line with international best practice.

 Read more about software-only filing.